phunware/maas-alerts-android-sdk/README.md

 Integration
 ------------

-### How do I dynamically unregister and register?
-You can manually perform an unregister and register action simply by calling the static methods:
-`PwAlertsRegister.unregister(Context context)` or `PwAlertsRegister.register(Context context)`

-### How do I know when unregister or register operations are finished?
-In your implementation of `GCMIntentService` (see below for implementation details), there are two methods that will be called: `onRegistered(isSuccessful, errMessage)` and `onUnregistered(isSuccessful, errMessage)`

-`onRegistered` is called when the device has registered successfully or unsuccessfully.
-The first parameter is a flag signifying this status.
-The second parameter will provide an error message or `null` if the operation is successful.

-`onUnregistered` is called when the device has unregistered successfully or unsuccessfully.
-The first parameter is a flag signifying this status.
-The second parameter will provide an error message or `null` if the operation is successful.

-### How do I get a list of subscriptions?
-To get the list of available subscriptions, call the line `PwAlertsSubscriptions.getSubscriptionGroups(Context context)`.
-This will return an `ArrayList` of `PwSubscription` objects.
-Each object maintains an `id`, a `name` and an `isSubscribed` flag.
-The server maintains a subscribed state for each subscription, however this information isn’t passed back in this call.
-It is up to the developer to update and persist the saved state of each subscription.

-### How do I send an updated list of subscription preferences to the server?
-Use the `saveSubscriptions()` method to save the subscription state on the server. _**This method should be called asynchronously, or outside of the main UI thread.**_
-`PwAlertsSubscriptions.saveSubscriptions(Context context, List<PwSubscription> subscriptions)`.
-This will use the `isSubscribed` flag in each of the models in the list.
-_**When the Alerts SDK is installed for the first time, or when it runs on the app’s first start, a call is made to the back end in order to reset all the subscriptions to an unsubscribed state.**_

 ### How do I receive push notifications?
 There are a few steps to follow in order to be able to receive and handle push notifications.